SirFarquad/Stock-Correlation-ML-Program/README.md

 # Stock Correlation Program

 Welcome to the Stock Correlation Program!
-This project is all about analyzing stock data to predict future prices.
+This was created as my final project for CS50 during my Harvard Summer School 2024 term.
+This project analyzes historical stock data of the Japanese Yen and the Nasdaq 100 to find a correlation and predict future prices.
 Here’s a quick rundown of what you’ll find in this project and how to get started.

 ## What’s in This Project